duzy/duzy/README.md

   - extend or patch to improve other projects that I used.
 - I'm a contractor doing private software developments
   - that would be highly at a client's will.
-- I'm operating the private company [ExtBit Limited](http://extbit.limited)
+- I'm operating the private company [ExtBit LLC](https://extbit.llc), which deprecates [ExtBit Limited]
   - for commercing private software components to offer advanced packages of applications and services,
   - assemble and extend open source softwares to make more services and cover more customers and users,
   - extend blockchain technology for generic applications being easier and better,